 Can you dry canvas shoes with a blow dryer?

 Canvas shoes are the best shoes to blow dry.
-Of course, not even canvas shoes can withstand massive amounts of heat so, ideally, you should keep the blow dryer on cold.
+Of course, not even canvas or cotton shoes can withstand massive amounts of heat so, ideally, you should keep the blow dryer on cold.
 On the other hand, if you are in a rush, as long as you keep the blow dryer at least 10 inches away, you could put it on heat.
-The challenge then is to ensure you check on the process every 20 minutes.
+The challenge is to ensure you check on the process every 20 minutes.

 It is not that the shoes will dry that fast, but that the blow dryer will overheat and start heating everything around it.
 So if you have used books to keep the blow dryer in a good position, or if you have used newspapers to soak up the water, those might get too hot and ignite.